 We remain committed to providing safe and healthy school environments for students and staff.
 We continue to monitor the impact of COVID-19 on our school operations and programs, and will make timely adjustments as necessary.

-As we plan to return to many of the pre-pandemic operations and protocols, this guide includes our latest plans, guidance and mitigation strategies.
+As we continue to navigate the pandemic, this guide includes our latest plans, guidance and mitigation strategies.

 Eric Melbye, Ed.D.